 We found no evidence that oscillations that were observed before 1860 persisted consistently afterwards in Suwa and Torne.
-This change in significant periodicities over time suggests a structural change in teleconnections among large-scale climate drivers, including NAO and ENSO, in a warming post-Industrial Revolution climate (Hurrell and van Loon 1997; Higuchi et al. 1999; Robertson et al. 2000; Yoo and D’Odorico 2002; Li et al. 2011).
+This change in significant periodicities over time suggests a structural change in teleconnections among large-scale climate drivers, including North Atlantic Oscillation (NAO) and El Niño Southern Oscillation (ENSO), in a warming post-Industrial Revolution climate (Hurrell and van Loon 1997; Higuchi et al. 1999; Robertson et al. 2000; Yoo and D’Odorico 2002; Li et al. 2011).
 For example, it appears that a shift has occurred in the importance of inter-annual cycles of the NAO and that increasing CO2 concentrations may have stabilized the positive phase of the NAO (Yoo and D’Odorico 2002).
 In the latter half of the 20th century, the 6-to-10 year period explained more variance in the NAO index than earlier, whereas the contribution from inter-decadal periods was almost absent from 1940 to the 1970s (Hurrell and van Loon 1997; Higuchi et al. 1999).
 An ENSO reconstruction over the past 1100 years using the North American Drought Atlas has suggested a shift in ENSO cycles to shorter periods over time (Li et al. 2011).
 For example, between 900-1300 AD, 82-90 year ENSO cycles were evident, shifting to 50-60 year cycles in 1300-1500, 30-year cycles in 1500-1800, and 2-8 year cycles in the contemporary time period (Li et al. 2011).
-In Wisconsin lakes, the relationship between El Niňo events and later ice breakup appears to be weaker or even switch after 1940 (Livingstone 2000; Robertson et al. 2000).
-Prior to 1940, cooler air temperatures were evident in late winter of El Niňo years, whereas following 1940 warmer air temperatures were evident in late winter of El Niňo years (Robertson et al. 2000).
+In Wisconsin lakes, the relationship between El Niño events and later ice breakup appears to be weaker or even switch after 1940 (Livingstone 2000; Robertson et al. 2000).
+Prior to 1940, cooler air temperatures were evident in late winter of El Niño years, whereas following 1940 warmer air temperatures were evident in late winter of El Niño years (Robertson et al. 2000).
 Our findings using observed data generally support significant changes of climate drivers over the centuries.

 Drivers are changing over time